 “The College of Midwives has been working with the Ministry of Health for more than two years to develop a fit for purpose framework that better supports and remunerates community midwives now and in the future,” Nicole added.

-New Zealand College of Midwives Chief Executive, Alison Eddy, said that Nicole’s appointment will support the College’s ambition in supporting Māori midwifery and continue to work towards impartial and fair outcomes Māori wāhine and pēpi.
+New Zealand College of Midwives Chief Executive, Alison Eddy, said that Nicole’s appointment will support the College’s ambition in supporting Māori midwifery and continuing to work towards impartial and fair outcomes for Māori wāhine and pēpi.

 She said: “Nicole brings a depth of experience, the support of her peers and personal qualities needed to lead the profession, and it is a significant step forward for the College to elect its first ever Māori president.

 “I look forward to continuing to work with Nicole in her new role as President.”